 At the High Street turn right.
-After 50yds you will see on your left the Star Inn.
-This building dates back to 1345 when it was a religious hostel for monks and pilgrims en route between Battle Abbey and the shrine of St Richard in Chichester cathedral.
+After 50 yds (45 m) you will see on your left the Star Inn.
+This building dates back to 1345 when it was a religious hostel for monks and pilgrims en route between Battle Abbey and the shrine of St Richard in Chichester Cathedral.
 In the centre of the square is the medieval market cross, one of only two surviving in Sussex.
-Exit the square passed The Smugglers Inn whose name is reminder of that the Cuckmere River was a major smuggling route up until the nineteenth century.
+Exit the square past The Smugglers Inn whose name is reminder that the Cuckmere River was a major smuggling route up until the 19th century.
 Leave the square and walk up West Street and up the hill out of the village.
-Towards the top of the hill on the left is a wooden crucifix which marks the site of a Saxon cemetery dating back to 5th and 6th centuries.
+Towards the top of the hill on the left is a wooden crucifix which marks the site of a Saxon cemetery dating back to the 5th and 6th centuries.
 Continue straight ahead and look back to enjoy the view over the village to the Downs.
-Where the road turn sharply to the right continue straight ahead on a track and after a few yards leave this to follow the footpath along the hedge on the right (do not walk along the track to Comp Barn).
+Where the road turns sharply to the right continue straight ahead on a track and after a few yards leave this to follow the footpath along the hedge on the right (do not walk along the track to Comp Barn).

 Follow the hedge line down the hill and then continue along the path across the open field ahead of you.
 Continue straight ahead across the fields.
-The path will descend to a small seasonal stream and then rises up to Berwick Church.
+The path descends to a small seasonal stream and then rises up to Berwick Church.
 On entering the churchyard you will see an ancient mound to the south of the church on which there is a war memorial.
-This may be a tumulus or Saxon moot (meeting place) and indicates that this, together with the circular outline of the churchyard suggests this was a sacred site before a church was built here.
+This may be a tumulus or Saxon moot (meeting place) and this, together with the circular outline of the churchyard, suggests that this was a sacred site before a church was built here.